bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:38:08

-The savings would be huge and that's why it is a very interesting idea but because its crossing transaction borders like the issues it could create potentially are...
+The savings would be huge and that's why it is a very interesting idea but because its crossing transaction borders, the issues it could create potentially are...

 Speaker 0: 00:38:23

-So for example, what this would mean like pre-SegWit, this would have been a huge problem because it would mean the miner is changing the transaction IDs.
-That's thankfully no longer the case with SegWit, but it's still the case, like we have this WTX ID, which is the witness transaction ID, which is a hash of all the data in the transaction together with it witnesses, the version that ends up in a block would have a different WTXID than the version that's relayed on the network.
+For example, pre-SegWit this would have been a huge problem because it would mean the miner is changing the transaction IDs.
+That's thankfully no longer the case with SegWit, but it's still the case: we have this WTXID, which is the witness transaction ID, which is a hash of all the data in the transaction together it witnesses, the version that ends up in a block would have a different WTXID than the version that's relayed on the network.
-So these aren't fundamental problems, but there are some engineering challenges for like caching and nodes will validate signatures as they come in individual transactions and cache the results.
+So these aren't fundamental problems, but there are some engineering challenges for caching, and nodes will validate signatures as they come in individual transactions and cache the results.
 Now they see a different version of that transaction in the block because that half thing is stripped out.
 Is there a way to leverage the cache they have or do they need to recompute from scratch?

 Speaker 1: 00:39:21

-One maybe more fundamental problem which is still open or we should really look at it is how this interacts with adapter signatures.
+One more fundamental problem which is still open, or we should really look at, is how this interacts with adaptor signatures.

 ## Adaptor signatures and atomic swaps

 Speaker 0: 00:39:32

-So adapter signature is another advanced signature technology which for example allows you to do atomic swaps on the chain that just look like two normal transactions.
+So adaptor signature is another advanced signature technology which for example allows you to do atomic swaps on the chain that just look like two normal transactions.
 So if you look at the blockchain again you see only two Schnorr signatures and it looks like just two more normal transactions.
-What actually happened is an atomic swap and basically the way how they work is that we set up our keys in a special way and then I send you a coin and because I have to sign this transaction I have to publish my signature on the blockchain.
+What actually happened is an atomic swap and basically the way they work is that we set up our keys in a special way and then I send you a coin and because I have to sign this transaction I have to publish my signature on the blockchain.
 You look at the signature and take information out of it and this now allows you to...

-Speaker 0: 00:49:09
+Speaker 0: 00:40:09

 Yeah, so the idea is both parties lock up their coins in a 2-of-2 MuSig or any kind of aggregates.
-So both with a taproot path that after some time they can take their coins back because you don't wanna log them forever if one of them steps away.
+So both with a Taproot path that after some time they can take their coins back because you don't wanna log them forever if one of them steps away.
 And now one of them gives a signature to spend one of those to the other, but sort of in a damaged way.
 You don't give the real signature yet, you give a signature and you sort of add an error term to it, and you do that for both.
 So you say I produce two, the two transactions, one that takes my money and gives it to you, the other that takes your money and gives it to me.